rokobo/Big-Data-Specialization/README.md

 ### Recommendations from Knime

-From the analysis of the decision tree, the most reliant metric to determine if a user is a high spender or low spender is the platform type of the user.
-My recommendations to increase revenue include:

 - **Increase** the quantity, price and exclusives of the item market in the IOS platform.
 - **Increase** ad spending for IOS devices.
 - **Eliminate** ad spending for Linux users and **decrease** ad spending for Android, Windows and Mac users.